-(31) Priests . . . for their lords.
+[(31)]Priests...for their lords.
 An inference from the use of the title Rabbi, coupled with the reverence accorded to the ordained ministry.
-See note on chap, iii.
+See note on chap. iii.
 63. The charge here made, that Christians worshipped their priests and monks as they did Christ and God, is scarcely true.
-It is also noteworthy that the Messiah is here deliberately denied all divine honours, and that the deprethe son of Mary; although they are commanded to worship one GOD only: there is no GOD but he; far be that from him which they associate with him!
-(32) They seek to extinguish the light of GOD with their mouths; but GOD willeth no other than to perfect his light, although the infidels be averse thereto.

-(33) It is he who hath sent his Apostle with the direc-NISF. tion and true religion, that he may cause it to appear superior to every other religion, although the idolaters be averse thereto.
-(34) O true believers, verily many of the priests and monks devour the substance of GOD in vanity, and obstruct the way of GOD.
-But unto those who treacatory formula, "far be it from him," &c., is the same as that used in reproaching the idolatrous Arabs for their service to heathen gods.
+It is also noteworthy that the Messiah is here deliberately denied all divine honours, and that the deprecatory formula, "far be it from him," &c., is the same as that used in reproaching the idolatrous Arabs for their service to heathen gods.
 Whatever phrases, therefore, we find in the Qurán expressive of Messianic dignity must be attributed to the ignorance of the Prophet as to their real import.
 See notes on chaps. ii.
-85 and iii.
+86 and iii.
 39.

-phet as to their real import.
-See notes on chaps. ii.
-86 and iii.
-39. (32) The light of God, i.e., the Qurán, or the Divine Unity, or the prophetic office of Muhammad, &c.-Tufsir-i-Raufi.
+[(32)]The light of God, i.e., the Qurán, or the Divine Unity, or the prophetic office of Muhammad, &c.-Tafsír-i-Raufi.

-(33) Superior to every other religion.
+[(33)]Superior to every other religion.
 Rodwell translates more correctly, "victorious over every other religion."
-This was true of the religions of Arabia, to which the expression must primarily be referred, but it is not true of the religions of the world, Islám at present being almost everywhere subject to or dependent for exitence on Christian rule.
+This was true of the religions of Arabia, to which the expression must primarily be referred, but it is not true of the religions of the world, Islám at present being almost everywhere subject to or dependent for existence on Christian rule.

 Christian apologists for Islám, in their endeavour to draw a favourable comparison between Islám and Christianity, are in the habit of ignoring the fact that what is good and true in Islám is very much more clearly revealed in the Old and New Testament Scriptures, while at the same time they carefully set aside the peculiar doctrines of Christianity: the new birth, the atonement of Christ, the graces of the Holy Spirit, and the holy character essential to the Christian life.
 By such a process black may be made to appear white, and vice versa.
 See R. Bosworth Smith's Mohammed and Mohammedanism, pp. 338, 339.
-This writer's statement that Islám is "the religion of stability," a religion dwelling on the "inherent dignity" of human nature. "the religion of the best parts of Asia and Africa," with the implication that Christianity is unsuited to the stable races, is contradicted by the history of the Church and of her missions.
-(34) Monks devour, dc.
-"By taking bribes, says Baidháwi, mean-
+This writer's statement that Islám is "the religion of stability," a religion dwelling on the "inherent dignity" of human nature, "the religion of the best parts of Asia and Africa," with the implication that Christianity is unsuited to the stable races, is contradicted by the history of the Church and of her missions.

-(34) Monks devour, &c.
-"By taking bribes, says Baidháwi, meaning, probably, the money they took for dispensing with the comnands of God, and by way of commutation."-Sale.
+[(34)]Monks devour, &c.
+"By taking bribes, says Baidháwi, meaning, probably, the money they took for dispensing with the commands of God, and by way of commutation."-Sale.
 It more probably refers to the fact that these classes were supported by the people.